 I wanted to start by quoting the man himself.

-So here are FIVE of his MOST FAMOUS QUOTES:
+So here are 4 of his MOST FAMOUS QUOTES:

-“Take a favorite trick of yours and write a ‘gestures script’ how could you improve clarity [using gestures].”
+3: “Take a favourite trick of yours and write a ‘gestures script’ how could you improve clarity [using gestures].”

 Well… I think you can tell just from those quotes the calibre of magician that we’re talking about!
 However, just-in-case that wasn’t enough here’s a full bio I pulled from Roberto Giobbi’s website itself (https://www.robertogiobbi.com/site)